 With that in mind, you can consider investing in things like:

-- Mutual funds, which let you invest into companies that pool investments into securities such as stocks, bonds, and short-term debt
+- Mutual funds, which let you invest in companies that pool investments into securities such as stocks, bonds, and short-term debt;

-- Exchange-traded funds (ETFs), which are a type of pooled investment security that tracks a specific index or commodity
+- Exchange-traded funds (ETFs) are a type of pooled investment security that tracks a specific index or commodity

-- Real estate investment trusts (REITs), which let you invest into commercial and residential real estate without buying physical property
+- Real estate investment trusts (REITs), let you invest in commercial and residential real estate without buying physical property

 If you want to invest $1,000 and spread it across as many stocks and other securities as possible, for example, platforms like Robinhood and Stockpile let you do exactly that with the help of fractional shares.